-The town’s Nike Ajax missile operation of the 1950s, a suburban legend of the highest order, brings equal doses of fascination and misinformation.
+The town’s Nike Ajax missile operation of 1955-1961 is a suburban legend of the highest order.
+It brings equal doses of fascination and misinformation.
 Here’s everything you’ve always wanted to know about the operation but thought you’d never find out.
 These photos show the actual Burlington operation.
 They’re not military stock images.

 But what about Edgemere Ave. in Winnmere?
 That was the “integrated fire control” operation, comprising the radar systems and the buttons that could launch the missiles from the other hill.
 Here’s the layout of that site: